 He applied, however, to some US universities and was accepted by George Mason University in Virginia.
 Levan initially majored in sociology and minored in economics, a subject his father had recommended.
 He had thought economics was a dry subject focused on money, but soon realised it could be used to question what is valued, how the world works and how to build a better society.

 Levan spent seven years in the US and says the experiences represented “a huge transformative change” in his life.
-“I became more liberal.
-Georgia is a very traditional society.
-I learnt a lot about tolerance and diversity.
+“I learnt a lot about tolerance and diversity.
 Everyone thinks their country is the best, but there is much you can learn from others.
 Several beliefs I had were broken down,” he says.

 After graduating in 2014, he was intending to return to Georgia, but was offered a research assistant post in two laboratories at Georgetown University with leading neuroscientists.
 At one of the laboratories, the Laboratory for Computational Cognitive Neuroscience, Levan worked on a modelling project to understand data related to human performance in a particular task.
 He was also laboratory manager.
 At the second laboratory, the Centre for Functional and Molecular Imaging, Levan was working on a research project on perceptual imagery and was trained as an MRI operator.
 “It gave me a good perspective on what was going on in the field,” he says.
 Levan also developed an interest in artificial intelligence and co-founded Georgetown’s artificial intelligence club.
 He also participated in various science outreach initiatives, including brain awareness weeks, lectures given to local school children, science fairs and other events.